buildingSMART/IDS/Documentation/ImplementersDocumentation/DataTypes.md

 | IFCWORKSCHEDULETYPEENUM                       |    ✗    |    ✓    |    ✓    | xs:string             |
 | IFCYEARNUMBER                                 |    ✓    |    ✗    |    ✗    | xs:integer            |

-Please note that [IFCSTRIPPEDOPTIONAL](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcStrippedOptional.htm) is a special data type that should never be isntantiated, but it is listed here for schema tolerance reasons.
+Please note that [IFCSTRIPPEDOPTIONAL](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcStrippedOptional.htm) is a special data type that should never be instantiated, but it is listed here for schema tolerance reasons.

 ## XML base types